Careers360 Logo

 Answer:

-Perigynous flower- When the gynoecium is present in the centre while the rest of the floral parts are present at the rim of the thalamus at the same level as gynoecium, the flower is called perigynous flower.
+Perigynous flower- When the gynoecium is present in the centre while the rest of the floral parts are present at the rim of the thalamus at the same level as the gynoecium, the flower is called a perigynous flower.
 E.g. plum and rose.

-Q5.
+Question 12.
 Define the following terms:

-(g) epipetalous stame
+(g) epipetalous same

 Answer:

-Q6.
+Question 13.
 Differentiate between

 (a) Racemose and cymose inflorescence